bjornn/xml-to-xpath/README.md

 # org.becube.xml-to-xpath

-This is a simple command line utility that takes a file path pointing to an xml file as input and returns a list of XPath expressions to every element and attribute present in that file.
+This is a simple command line utility that takes an xml file as input and returns a list of XPath expressions corresponding to every element and attribute present in that file.

-Typical use case for this utility is when you want to create a mapping specification between two xml formats in a spreadsheet format.
-You then start by extracting the XPaths (with this tool) from two example files and then you align them row wise.

 ## Installation
 This project is automated with Leiningen which can be installed from